 |Pasteurized Milk, unopened||Use-by + 2 – 5 days|

 |Ultra-pasteurized Milk unopened||Use-by + 5 to 7 days|

 Shelf Stable UHT Milk will stay fine at room temperature as long as it is left unopened.
 Other kinds of milk varieties need refrigeration in the fridge at all times.
 Try to keep the UHT Milk Cartons in a cool place and away from other sources of heat.
 Temperature changes will not affect the milk but the quality might deteriorate if you keep it near heat or a stove.

-There are various varieties of milk and the shelf life of each one varies from one another.
+There are various varieties of milk and the shelf life of each one varies from one other.
 It all depends on the variety and how you have stored each one of them.
-Of all of them, Pasteurized Milk is the best-consumed one and the types are explained below
+Of all of them, Pasteurized Milk is the best-consumed one, and the types are explained below

 - Pasteurized Milk: It comes refrigerated and has a shelf life of about 10-21 days and you can see it from the sell-by date or use-by date.